egokick/voice-activity-detection-js/README.md

 ![Example of Voice Activity Detection](example.jpg)

-## Usage
+## Install

 To use this VAD in your project, include the ONNX model file and the associated JavaScript code that handles the audio processing and VAD inference.

 1. run javascript-install.bat ( npm install )
 2. run javascript-run.bat ( npm run build && npm run start )
-3. This will open a browser, enable your microphone and inspect the console logs (f12)
+3. This will open a browser.
+Enable your microphone and inspect the console logs (f12)

-For more detailed instructions and documentation on how to incorporate this VAD into your applications, refer to the included documentation and code comments.